just-hoang/v1/_pages/about.md

 * E-mail: ngpbhoang1406 [at] gmail [dot] com

-(\*)[Computer Science](https://vgu.edu.vn/study-programs/bachelor/cs) at VGU is an internationally accredited program from the German Partner University of Applied Sciences Frankfurt am Main.
+(\*)<sub>[Computer Science](https://vgu.edu.vn/study-programs/bachelor/cs) at VGU is an internationally accredited program from the German Partner University of Applied Sciences Frankfurt am Main.</sub>